 Dr. Gonzalez will gently numb the area surrounding your tooth to prevent pain.
-Once removed, Dr. Gonzalez will often place a bone graft to decrease inflammation and pain and significantly reduce the risk of dry sockets.
+If you would like to be sedated, we can discuss sedation options.
+Dr. Gonzalez will commonly place a bone graft following an extraction, as it will decrease inflammation and pain and significantly reduce the risk of dry sockets.
 We will administer local anesthesia before beginning the procedure, but if you experience any pain during the procedure, let Dr. Gonzalez know immediately so that they can take any necessary measures to relieve your pain.

 After your extraction is complete, you’ll need to bite down on a gauze pad for 30 minutes to limit any bleeding that may occur.
-You should avoid smoking for at least seven days.
-You should also avoid eating for at least an hour after your procedure and avoid drinking through a straw for 24 hours in order to help keep the blood clot that forms in your socket in place.
+You should avoid smoking for at least seven days and drinking through a straw to help keep the blood clot that forms in your socket in place.
 Placing ice after a surgical procedure can reduce inflammation and post-op sensitivity.
-If your bleeding doesn’t stop after 30 minutes, call Dr. Gonzalez for a follow-up appointment, as prolonged bleeding can cause complications in the healing process.
 While your mouth will be sore after your procedure, you can take over-the-counter pain medications as needed to manage discomfort.
 Discomfort should improve after a few days.
 However, if you’re still experiencing pain and/or bleeding after a few days, contact our office to schedule an appointment to discuss additional treatment options.

 Get in touch with Darren Gonzalez, DDS, at 1515 Montgomery Drive Ste B, Santa Rosa, CA 95405, or call (707) 542-1532 for the best dental care tailored to your unique needs.